OonaghP/GOBY/README.md

-# BOY
+# GOBY
-BIS015 Group Project by Bao, Oonagh and Yukari
+BIS015 Group Project by Gabe, Oonagh, Bao and Yukari